Pay $50 or go to hospital: Mum says fee hike at after-hours clinic 'horrendous'

 Te Whatu Ora said wanted to meet with the Western Bay of Plenty Primary Health Organisation (PHO), which contracts the 2nd Ave clinic, to discuss options, and was reviewing urgent care provisions regionally and nationally.

-Tauranga mother Taneisha Miny said the “horrendous” price increase meant it would cost $50 to take her son to 2nd Ave.
+Tauranga mother Taneisha Miny said the “horrendous” price increase meant it would cost $50 to take her son Max - almost two years old - to 2nd Ave.

 “I wouldn’t be able to afford it.